 I don't care what anyone says; sprinkles really do make every single thing in the world better.
 Maybe I subconsciously thought the sprinkles would help make the client like us even more.
 Hopefully it worked.

 In case you were curious, I decided to decorate these cupcakes like little ice cream sundaes because the flavors are classic ice cream flavors and I couldn't imagine a better look.

 There are lots of cupcakes in this world that are actually made of ice cream.
 But almost all of the time, I'd rather have cake than ice cream.
 Or just eat ice cream out of a bowl.
 I don't really need anything fancy when it comes to dessert.

-Really, these cupcakes are all the fancy I need in life.
+Really, these strawberry cupcakes with chocolate ganache are all the fancy I need in life.
 Just give me a little bit of this fancy everyday and I'll be good.

 Do your work lives and personal lives collide often?
 And do either involve cupcakes?